 Schedule of Events

-14th Biomedical Sciences Retreat
+Biomedical Sciences Retreat

-This is a great opportunity to catch up on the research happening around you at Upstate and to meet the new faculty and incoming class of graduate students.Please circulate this information to anyone with research interests at Upstate!
+This event, sponsored by the College of Graduate Studies, is a great opportunity to catch up on the research happening around you at Upstate and to meet the new faculty and incoming class of graduate students.
+Events include faculty presentations, keynote seminars, an alumni presentation and a poster session.

 Career Development Workshop Series

-Beyond the Doctorate Research Day (Postdocs, Residents and Fellows)
+Beyond the Doctorate Research Day (Postdocs, Residents, and Fellows)